finfet/kestrel-doc/content/docs/security-information.md

    payload key included as the noise payload.
 The result is a noise handshake message that includes the encrypted payload key and the encrypted sender public key.
-3. The plaintext is encrypted using the chunked encryption format with a key derived from the payload key.
+3. A file encryption key is derived from the payload key and the noise handshake hash.
+This key is derived using HKDF-SHA256(ikm=payload_key, info=handshake_hash) in order to bind the payload key to the noise handshake.
+The plaintext is then split into chunks according to the chunked file format below and encrypted using ChaCha20-Poly1305.

 ### Decryption Steps